jharwick23/Tweet_REST_Api/README.txt

 ## Notes
 - Ensure that **Node.js and npm** are installed before running `npm install`.
 - Modify the port in `main.js` if needed.
-- The API fetches Twitter user data from a provided JSON file and filters it accordingly.